Kings Island: Taft Broadcasting and KECO (1970–1992)

 Construction began on June 15, 1970.
 Later that year, a public contest was held to name the new park.
-"Kings Island" emerged the most popular for its recognition of the Kings Mills area as well as its predecessor Coney Island.
-Most of the former park's rides were relocated, and much of what remained was demolished.
-Coney Island's popular Sunlite Pool attraction continued to operate, however, and the park was partially restored years later.
+"Kings Island" emerged the most popular, as the name was a nod to both the local Kings Mills area as well as the park's predecessor Coney Island.
+Most of the rides at Coney Island were relocated, and much of what remained was demolished.
+The popular Sunlite Pool attraction continued to operate, however, and the park was partially restored years later.

 Less than two years after breaking ground, Kings Island opened its gates to the public on April 29, 1972.
 It was the first of several preview events.
 The grand opening was held the following month on May 27, 1972.

-One of the first major attractions featured at the park was The Racer, a wooden roller coaster consisting of two trains that race side by side on identical tracks.
+One of the first signature attractions featured at the park was The Racer, a wooden roller coaster consisting of two trains that race side by side on identical tracks.
 Designed by legendary designer John C. Allen, who was convinced to come out of retirement, The Racer was the first of its kind in 35 years and played an integral part of the roller coaster renaissance of the 1970s.
 Decades later, it was distinguished as a Roller Coaster Landmark by American Coaster Enthusiasts (ACE) in recognition for its historical significance.
 Other roller coasters present on opening day in 1972 were the Bavarian Beetle, a small steel coaster brought over from Coney Island, and a new junior wooden coaster in the Happy Land of Hanna-Barbera originally named Scooby Doo.
-The most expensive ride to open with the park was Enchanted Voyage, a $2-million dark ride attraction that featured over 100 animatronic Hanna-Barbera characters.
+The most expensive ride to open with the park was Enchanted Voyage, a $2-million dark ride attraction that featured over a hundred animatronic Hanna-Barbera characters.